tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/install-java-runtimes/install-java-runtimes.md

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using an Oracle Linux image or Windows OS on your host machine or compute instance for this workshop.
+* You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
 * Access to the cloud environment and resources configured in Lab 1.

 ## Task 1: Submit Install Java Runtime Work Request